 In the early 1990s I worked at Eastleigh Depot in Hampshire with some excellent railway engineers.
-One of them, Barry Stephens, was someone I hadn’t seen for over twenty-five years but lately social media kept us in touch.
+I hadn’t seen one of them, Barry Stephens, for over twenty-five years but lately social media kept us in touch.
 Eastleigh Depot is just across the road from Eastleigh Works.
-Barry is the Managing Director and was one of the prime movers for putting Eastleigh Works back on the railway map.
+Barry is the Managing Director and was instrumental in putting Eastleigh Works back on the railway map.
 I had seen him being interviewed in one of Michael Portillo’s Great Railway Journeys where he toured the vast workshops.

 Barry kindly extended an invitation to visit him at the works.
-I took my friend Phil Jones from the Somerset and Dorset in Midsomer Norton and we travelled there in March 2017.
+I took my friend Phil Jones from the Somerset and Dorset in Midsomer Norton and visited in March 2017.
 We were met at the entrance to the Works offices by Director John Campbell with whom I’d also worked with at Eastleigh Depot.
-Walking up the steps of this fine old building brought back memories of my time in Crewe Works at the former General Offices there and those of the Chief Mechanical and Electrical Engineers London Midland Region headquarters at Nelson Street Derby.
+Walking up the steps of this fine old building brought back memories of my time in Crewe Works at the former General Offices.
+It also reminded me of the Chief Mechanical and Electrical Engineers London Midland Region headquarters at Nelson Street Derby.

 Phil and I were keen to see today’s products so Barry and John took us on a tour of the vast workshops.